xmtp/xmtp-dot-org/docs/tutorials/portable-consent/request-inbox.md

 <div class=" rabbit  p-5 ">

-📥 <b>Need a Quick Reference?</b> Check out the GitHub repo: <a href="https://github.com/fabriguespe/xmtp-inbox-portable-consent">inbox-portable-consent</a>.
+📥 <b>Need a quick reference?</b> Check out this GitHub repo: <a href="https://github.com/fabriguespe/xmtp-inbox-portable-consent">inbox-portable-consent</a>

 </div>

-Managing user consent is essential for enhancing privacy and user experience.
-If you already have an XMTP application, integrating portable consent features becomes crucial.
-This guide walks you through adding the consent logic to your existing XMTP app.
+Managing user consent is essential for enhancing privacy and the user experience.
+Providing user consent features in your app gives your users better control over who can send them messages.

+If you already have an XMTP app, integrating portable consent features becomes crucial.
+This guide walks you through adding consent logic to your app.

-#### Initialize XMTP Client with Consent
+## Initialize XMTP client with consent

 Here's your existing `initXmtp` function, updated to include the consent refresh logic.